 Before you begin

 - Keep your Squarespace 5 site live until you're ready to publish your Squarespace 7.1 site.
-This prevents your site visitors from seeing dead links or a private site warning.
+This prevents your visitors from clicking dead links or encountering a private site warning.

 - Copy and save all text that will move to the new site, including any in headers, sidebars, and footers.